holoviz/panel/doc/how_to/performance/dask.md

 ## Dask Dashboard Components

-It can be very usefull to include some of the live [Dask endpoints](https://distributed.dask.org/en/stable/http_services.html) in your app.
+It can be very useful to include some of the live [Dask endpoints](https://distributed.dask.org/en/stable/http_services.html) in your app.
 Its easy to do by embedding the specific urls in an *iframe*.

 In the `dashboard.py` file we define the `DaskViewer` component that can be used to explore the *individual dask plots*.